 - Comprehensive evaluation

 - Individual outpatient therapy

-- Co-occuring treatment
+- Co-occurring treatment

 - Psychiatric evaluation and psychopharmacology

 The treatment program is focused on developing new knowledge through research.
 We serve as an evidence-based resource for knowledge about optimal treatment and prevention approaches.
-We work closely with community resources to ensure the continued health and growth of our patients, our community, and our field.
+We work closely with community resources to ensure the continued health and growth of our patients, community, and field.

 Moms in Recovery

 Moms in Recovery is a safe space where you can meet with other women recovering from addiction and get the help you need to stay sober.

 The Doorway connects you to substance misuse support, services, and care that's right for you.
 The Doorway works with other regional locations to ensure that help is always less than an hour away.

 The Addiction Treatment Program is located at 85 Mechanic Street, Suite 3-B1, Lebanon, NH.